chadgeary/minecraft/README.md

 # Minecraft
-A playbook for installing / starting minecraft on a CentOS 7 server.
+Ansible playbook for installing / starting minecraft on a CentOS 7 server.

 # Deploy
 ```